wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-cloud-app-security/includes/detect-threats.md

-When you understand how to protect data from accidental exposure, the next thing to consider, and one of the elements of the Cloud App Security framework, is protecting against cyberthreats and anomalies.
+When you understand how to protect data from accidental exposure, the next thing to consider, and one of the elements of the Defender for Cloud Apps framework, is protecting against cyberthreats and anomalies.

-Microsoft Cloud App Security includes out-of-the-box anomaly detection policies that utilize user and entity behavioral analytics (UEBA) and machine learning to provide advanced threat detection across your cloud environment.
+Microsoft Defender for Cloud Apps includes out-of-the-box anomaly detection policies that utilize user and entity behavioral analytics (UEBA) and machine learning to provide advanced threat detection across your cloud environment.
 It's important to note that anomaly detections are non-deterministic by nature.
 These detections only trigger when there's behavior that deviates from the norm.

-Although anomaly detection policies are automatically enabled, Microsoft Cloud App Security spends the first seven days learning about your environment.
+Although anomaly detection policies are automatically enabled, Microsoft Defender for Cloud Apps spends the first seven days learning about your environment.
 It looks at the IP addresses, devices, and locations your users access, identifies which apps and services they use, and calculates the risk score of all of these activities.
 This process contributes to the baseline, against which your environment and any alerts are compared.
 The detection policies also use machine learning to profile your users.
-If Microsoft Cloud App Security recognizes your users and their normal sign-in patterns, it can help reduce false positive alerts.
+If Microsoft Defender for Cloud Apps recognizes your users and their normal sign-in patterns, it can help reduce false positive alerts.

 Anomalies are detected by scanning user activity and evaluating it for risk.
 The risk is evaluated by looking at more than 30 different indicators, grouped into the following risk factors: